About Therapist in the Loop (TIL)

 TIL is for psychologists, mental-health professionals, researchers, and others working in or alongside the field who want to engage thoughtfully with how AI is entering clinical work.

-We share what we are learning from papers, people, practice, and our two fields, psychology and data science, in two formats:
+We share what we are learning from papers, people, practice, and our two fields, psychology and data science, in the form of reflections on AI from a technical and clinical standpoint.
+We invite guests to comment from other lenses as well (legal, research).

 Our goal is to help clinicians feel more informed and better equipped to think clearly about AI in mental health.